thomaswong25520/thomaswong25520.github.io/_posts/2025-06-27-kafka-blog-post.md

 ### Python Dependencies

-First, create and activate a virtual environment:
+Then, following the same idea with the docker container to isolate our dev environment, we will create and activate a virtual environment:

 ```bash
 python3 -m venv kafka-env